Table of Contents:

-When it comes to clothes, a guy once told me that a small bottle of washing liquid takes up way less room than additional clothes – and it always stuck with me!
+When it comes to clothes, a guy once told me that a small bottle of washing liquid takes up way less room than extra clothes – and it always stuck with me!

 If possible, buy synthetic clothes.
-Not only are they lightweight, but they resist odour incredibly well and do a good job of keeping you fresh.
+Not only are they lightweight, but they resist odour incredibly well and do a great job of keeping you fresh.

-You can wash them at night and by the morning they will be dry.
+You can wash them at night, and by morning they will be dry.